Published in Notebooks

 10-inch 1920x1200 screen and quad-core K3 CPU

-to its new K3 CPU and Ascend smartphone, Huawei announced a new 10-inch tablet that will feature the same K3V2 CPU, the MediaPad 10 FHD.
+In addition to its new K3 CPU and Ascend smartphone, Huawei announced a new 10-inch tablet that will feature the same K3V2 CPU, the MediaPad 10 FHD.

 The MediaPad 10 FHD looks pretty decent and Huawei certainly didn't skimp on bold claims, telling the world that the MediaPAd 10 FHD is currently the fastest quad-core tablet.
 The new MediaPAd 10 FHD tablet is built around a 10-inch 1920x1200 226ppi IPS display and runs on previously detailed Huawei K3V2 CPU clocked at 1.5GHz.
 The CPU is backed by, what Huawei calls, K3 chip's embedded GPU, 2GB of memory and 8GB of storage space aided by microSD card slot.